ne1up/ne1up/README.md

 #### Theme customization

-Chitchatter utilizes the [MUI component library](https://mui.com/) which is [themeable](https://mui.com/material-ui/customization/theming/).
-You can customize Chitchatter's look and feel by modifying [the shell theme definition](https://github.com/jeremyckahn/chitchatter/blob/dc78137702bb9d6bf1be289e469e080cd7d5dc8b/src/components/Shell/useShellTheme.ts#L11-L18).
+ne1up utilizes the [MUI component library](https://mui.com/) which is [themeable](https://mui.com/material-ui/customization/theming/).
+You can customize ne1up's look and feel by modifying [the shell theme definition](https://github.com/jeremyckahn/chitchatter/blob/dc78137702bb9d6bf1be289e469e080cd7d5dc8b/src/components/Shell/useShellTheme.ts#L11-L18).

 ### Troubleshooting

-If you run into any issues with a custom Chitchatter installation, first ensure that you are using [the latest version of the code](https://github.com/jeremyckahn/chitchatter/tree/main).
+If you run into any issues with a custom ne1up installation, first ensure that you are using [the latest version of the code](https://github.com/isne1up/ne1up/tree/main).
 If you are hosting your installation with GitHub Pages, sync your `main` branch and _not_ your `gh-pages` branch.
 Updating your `main` branch will trigger a proper rebuild of your `gh-pages` branch.

 - <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork>